...

 Technology-Enabled Enhancements

-Modern road safety patrol operations leverage various technological advancements, such as real-time traffic monitoring systems, GPS-enabled vehicle tracking, and communication platforms, to enhance their efficiency and responsiveness.
+Modern road safety patrol operations leverage technological advancements, such as real-time traffic monitoring systems, GPS-enabled vehicle tracking, and communication platforms, to enhance efficiency and responsiveness.

 Coordination with Emergency Services